C&G 2391-52 Inspection & Testing Course

 What are the entry requirements?

 You must be over 18 and be up to date with industry requirements.
-You should be working in the electrical industry and involved with the inspection and testing process.
+This course is intended to be taught to experienced electrical installers who have previous training and experience of inspection and testing.
+Essentially you should be working in the electrical industry and involved with the inspection and testing process before taking this advanced course.
+It is also useful for you to have an understanding of 3 phase systems.
 If you have limited experience, you may wish to consider taking the Level 2 Fundamental Inspection and Testing qualification 2392.
 This course is designed to be taught for those who already know the fundamentals of inspection and testing but need to progress their skills.
-It is essential you have a good up to date understanding of BS 7671: IET Wiring Regs.
+It is essential you have a good up to date understanding of BS 7671: IET Wiring Regs and up to date 18th edition course is recommended.

-Note: There is no practical training, as such we recommend:
+Note: There is no practical training, as such we recommend you have 6 months testing experience before taking this course:

 C&G 2391-52 Course Content: